-By David Lott, a payments risk expert in the Retail Payments Risk Form at the Atlanta Fed
+By David Lott, a payments risk expert in the Retail Payments Risk Forum at the Atlanta Fed

 TrackBack URL for this entry: